-17. Voting
+18. Voting

-- 17.1.
+- 18.1.
+It is the responsibility of each councillor to properly inform themselves and ensure that they are sufficiently appraised of any matter before voting. - 18.2.
 Voting will be by a show of hands or where practical and the means are available to those present, by electronic means.
-Where there is a clear majority in favour of a proposal the person presiding will ask if any Councillor wishes to vote against or abstain from a proposal. - 17.2.
-When a Councillor asks for a recorded vote to be taken, and one quarter of Councillors present support the request, the vote will be recorded to show whether each Councillor voted for or against the motion or abstained. - 17.3.
-A recorded vote will not be taken if the vote has already begun to be taken by a show of hands. - 17.4.
-A Councillor may require, after a vote is completed, that the minutes of the meeting record how they voted or abstained. - 17.5.
-Where there are equal votes cast for a motion or amendment the Chair or the person presiding will have a second or casting vote.
+Where there is a clear majority in favour of a proposal the person presiding will ask if any Councillor wishes to vote against or abstain from a proposal. - 18.3.
+When a Councillor asks for a recorded vote to be taken, and one quarter of Councillors present support the request, the vote will be recorded to show whether each Councillor voted for or against the motion or abstained. - 18.4.
+A recorded vote will not be taken if the vote has already begun to be taken by a show of hands. - 18.5.
+A Councillor may require, after a vote is completed, that the minutes of the meeting record how they voted or abstained. - 18.6.
+Where there are equal votes cast for a motion or amendment the Chair or the person presiding will have a second or casting vote. - 18.7.
+Any right of a Councillor who is appointed to any body of the Council to vote on a particular item may be limited by proceedings contained or identified in this Constitution. - 18.8.
+For the avoidance of doubt, any Code or Protocol which is, or is identified as to be, incorporated into Part 6 of this Constitution shall be construed as being proceedings and part of these procedure rules.